devrockstech/hugo-publish/content/docs/Kubernetes/affinity-antiaffinity.md

 title: Affinity & Antiaffinity
 weight: 5
 ---
-# Node Affinity and AntiAffinity
+# Kubernetes Node Affinity and Anti-Affinity

 There are two type of affinity rules in kubernetes
 1. Node Affinity